 Albinos are the algae-eaters and devour algae wafers more than anything.
-They feed on the algae that grow on the tank that in turn clean the aquarium as well.
+They feed on the algae that grow in the tank, which clean the aquarium.

 You can feed them blanched vegetables like beans, peas, zucchini, lettuce, and carrots.
 They will get enough fiber from these vegetables.

-Likewise, if you can’t provide vegetables daily, put driftwood in the tank.
-It will act as both substrates for algal growth and fibrous food for the fish.
+Likewise, put driftwood in the tank if you can’t provide vegetables daily.
+It will act as substrates for algal growth and fibrous food for the fish.

-The vegetables to protein diet ratio these fish need is 80:20.
+The vegetable to protein diet ratio these fish need is 80:20.
 So, make sure you provide them enough of both.